 1. Grantsmanship Consulting and Capacity-Building

-- Individual proposal grantsmanship reviews, 1:1 support for narrative development
+- Individual proposal grantsmanship reviews, 1:1 support for narrative development, consultation on resources for Broader Impacts projects for National Science Foundation proposals.

 - Outreach/training workshops and networking opportunities led by ORD staff, external consultants, or agency personnel